-Transcranial Magnetic Stimulation (TMS) is a form of neuromodulation used to treat patients with brain disorders, most commonly depression.
+Transcranial Magnetic Stimulation (TMS) Therapy is a form of neuromodulation used to treat patients with brain disorders, most commonly depression.
+It is safe, has efficacy rates as high as 80%, and is well tolerated.

 TMS Therapy works by stimulating regions of the brain that are impaired by a patient’s condition.
-Targeting specific regions of the brain reactivates the neurons in those areas by depolarizing them.
+Targeting specific regions of the brain activates the neurons in those areas by depolarizing them repeatedly until they return to normal functioning.

-Although mostly used in clinical practice to treat major depression, there is a growing body of scientific evidence supporting the use of TMS as a treatment for a wide range of brain disorders.
-These disorders include Tinnitus, Generalized Anxiety, Autism, Obsessive-Compulsive Disorder, Schizophrenia (Auditory Hallucinations and Negative Symptoms), and Cognitive Impairment.
+Currently FDA cleared to treat major depression and obsessive-compulsive disorder, there is also a growing body of scientific evidence supporting the use of TMS as a treatment for a wide range of brain disorders.
+These disorders include bipolar depression, tinnitus, generalized anxiety, migraines, autism, smoking cessation, post-traumatic stress disorder, and chronic pain.

 TMS IS NON-INVASIVE